xmoiduts/vocal-extract-transcribe-bot/doc/design/tg-bot.md

       - record of the transcription job: audio file names
       - optional: statistics of the transcription job: GPU seconds, audio seconds, speed-factor.
     - once finishes, delete the ref msg and update result

-- transcription job outcome message(s)
-  - one message for each audio file
-  - content: the cc of an audio file
-    - text field:
-      - ref to the transcription job statistics message
-      - inline cc txt (typically an LRC)

 - "approval message"
   - happens: